TG-SAG/git-essential-training-5988161/gitStatusDemo.md

-this a a new line
+additional text this a a new line